-The items contributing to the decrease in wireless revenue for 2016 include:
+The items contributing to the decrease in wireless revenue for 2017 and 2016 include:

-- A \$5.3 million or 31% decrease in plan fee revenue primarily due to a decrease in the number of postpaid subscribers and discounts given to customers who finance or bring their own device partially offset by an increase in revenue from prepaid subscribers, and - A \$2.4 million or 7% decrease in equipment sales revenue due to a decrease in the number of wireless devices sold.
-The decrease in equipment sales revenue was partially offset by a \$4.1 million adjustment to lower the guarantee liability for our Upgrade Now program (please see Note 1 in the "Notes to Consolidated Financial Statements" included in Part IV of this annual report on Form 10-K for additional information on
+- A \$6.5 million or 9% and \$15.9 million or 18% decrease in plan fee revenue in 2017 and 2016, respectively, primarily due to discounts given to customers who finance or bring their own device and a decrease in the number of subscribers primarily due to the recession in Alaska, and - A \$4.9 million or 16% and \$2.4 million or 7% decrease in equipment sales revenue in 2017 and 2016, respectively.
+The decrease in equipment sales revenue in 2017 was primarily due to the absence of the adjustment explained in the following discussion.
+The decrease in equipment sales revenue in 2016 was partially offset by a \$4.1 million adjustment to lower the guarantee liability for our Upgrade Now program (please see Note 1 in the "Notes to Consolidated Financial Statements" included in Part IV of this annual report on Form 10-K for additional information on the guarantee liability) that was recorded in the third quarter of 2016.
+Based on a review of historical information, we determined that our customers were not trading their devices in as early and frequently as originally estimated.
+Additionally, we found that we were